 - (1) Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.
 On 30 January 2020, the World Health Organization (WHO) declared the outbreak a public health emergency of international concern.
-On 11 March 2020, WHO characterised COVID-19 as a pandemic. - (2) Directive 2001/83/EC and Regulation (EC) No 726/2004 of the European Parliament and of the Council require that applications for authorisation to place a medicinal product on the market, in a Member State or in the Union, be accompanied by a dossier containing the results of clinical trials carried out on the product. - (3) It follows from Directive 2001/20/EC of the European Parliament and of the Council that, before commencing any clinical trial, sponsors are required to request authorisation from the competent authority of the Member State in which the clinical trial is to be conducted.
-The purpose of the authorisation is to protect the rights, safety and well-being of clinical trial subjects and to ensure the reliability and robustness of the data generated by the clinical trial.
+On 11 March 2020, WHO characterised COVID-19 as a pandemic. - (2) Directive 2001/83/EC (2) and Regulation (EC) No 726/2004 (3) of the European Parliament and of the Council require that applications for authorisation to place a medicinal product on the market, in a Member State or in the Union, be accompanied by a dossier containing the results of clinical trials carried out on the product. - (3) It follows from Directive 2001/20/EC of the European Parliament and of the Council (4) that, before commencing any clinical trial, sponsors are required to request authorisation from the competent authority of the Member State in which the clinical trial is to be conducted.
+The purpose of the authorisation is to protect the rights, safety and well-being of clinical trial subjects and to ensure the reliability and robustness of the data generated by the clinical trial. - (4) Under Directive 2001/20/EC, the authorisation for a clinical trial is issued without prejudice to the application of Directives 2001/18/EC (5) and 2009/41/EC (6) of the European Parliament and of the Council. - (5) Directive 2001/18/EC provides that a deliberate release into the environment of genetically modified organisms ('GMOs') for any purpose other than for placing on the market is subject to a notification to and to written consent by the competent authority of the Member State within whose territory the release is to take place.
+The notification is to include an environmental risk assessment performed in accordance with Annex II to Directive 2001/18/EC and a technical dossier supplying the information specified in Annex III to that Directive.